TEI Care: Trust and Simplicity in Healthcare

 Accordingly, members pool resources to meet each other’s burdensome healthcare needs, where an honest and open business model is in place, rooted in the assumption of truth telling in all matters.
 Thus, healthcare quality will be far higher, and costs will be far lower.

-To join, go to the TEI Webstore, Item #2.
-The application fee will apply to your first month’s participation, and the plan will become active when 300 family units are enrolled.
+When ready to start, an application fee of $150.00 will apply to your first month’s participation, and the plan will become active when 300 family units are enrolled.